 - An increased risk of developing chest infections.

 A special type of CT scanning, called high-resolution CT (HRCT) scanning, is commonly used.
-A lung biopsy is where a small sample of lung tissue is taken by a small operation.
+A lung biopsy is a procedure where a small sample of lung tissue is taken by a small operation.
 A keyhole procedure is normally used.
 The sample is looked at under a microscope.
-Idiopathic pulmonary fibrosis causes a typical appearance of the alveoli and nearby lung tissue.
+IPF causes a typical appearance of the tiny air sacs of the lungs (the alveoli) and nearby lung tissue.
 This can be seen when the biopsy sample is examined.
 Sometimes the specialist may suggest that they take samples of your lung cells in another way to examine them.
 This is usually done through a procedure known as a bronchoscopy.
 A small, flexible telescope is passed down your breathing tubes so that the samples can be collected.

-An echocardiogram (an ultrasound examination of your heart) may be done if it is suspected that you have developed heart failure.
+An ultrasound examination of your heart (echocardiogram) may be done if it is suspected that you have developed heart failure.

-What are the treatment options for idiopathic pulmonary fibrosis?
+What are the treatment options for idiopathic pulmonary fibrosis (IPF)?

-At present there is no cure for idiopathic pulmonary fibrosis and the optimal treatment has not yet been found.
+At present there is no cure for IPF and the optimal treatment has not yet been found.
 The aim of treatment is to suppress the symptoms as much as possible.

-Because idiopathic pulmonary fibrosis was originally thought to be due to inflammation of the alveoli leading to fibrosis and scarring, treatment has been based on medicines to help suppress (reduce) this inflammation.
-These included treatments with corticosteroids (steroids) and immunosuppressant medicines such as azathioprine.
-These medicines are still used to some extent as they can be helpful in some people.
-Newer medicines are also being studied.
+Because IPF was originally thought to be due to inflammation of the tiny air sacs of the lungs (the alveoli) leading to scarring, treatment has been based on medicines to help reduce this inflammation.
+These included treatments with steroids and other newer medicines (see below).

 - Oxygen treatment used in the home may be required if symptoms become severe.

 - Pulmonary rehabilitation courses may help some people.
-The courses include education about idiopathic pulmonary fibrosis and physical exercise, as well as psychological and social support.
+The courses include education about IPF and physical exercise, as well as psychological and social support.
 Ask the chest clinic that you attend about your nearest course.